 Different authors and scholars coined different planning theories which evolved over time.
-Different theories were an attempt to refine the planning process so as to produce better plans.
-With more and more people working some of the well known planning concepts like rational planning model, advocacy planning concept, collaborative planning theory, political economic model in urban planning, critical minimum efforts theory emerged.
+Planning theories are an attempt to refine the planning process so as to produce better plans.
+With more and more people working some of the well-known planning concepts like rational planning model, advocacy planning concept, collaborative planning theory, political economic model in urban planning, critical minimum efforts theory etc. emerged.
 Among these Rational Planning Model is considered to be most successful and even used today.

 A brief history of Rational Planning Model

 The rational planning model is the process of understanding a problem by establishing and evaluating planning criteria, formulation of alternatives and implementing them and finally monitoring the progress of the chosen alternatives.
 The rational planning model is central in the development of transport planning & modern planning.
 Similarly, rational decision-making model is a process of making decisions which are logically sound.
 This multi-step model and aims to be logical and follow the orderly path from problem identification through solution.